Science at Hadrian!

 SUPER SCIENTIST CLUB!

-This half term (Spring2), we will have our after school Science club led by real scientists!
-Each week follows a new focus and every one hour session includes several practical experiments and hands-on investigations.
-Children are welcome to keep all the fun creations they make in these sessions such as hover crafts and slime!
+Last half term, we had our after school Science club led by real scientists!
+Each week followed a new focus and every one hour session included several practical experiments and hands-on investigations.
+Children were welcome to keep all the fun creations they made in the sessions such as hover crafts and slime!

 Exciting Science news!